 We wish we could write our Oceania posts bragging about how budget-savvy we were, but Australia and New Zealand are tough on a backpacker’s budget.
-We joked that perhaps that’s why there are so many Australian backpackers out in the world because even the Aussies can’t afford their own hostels!
+We joked that perhaps that’s why there are so many Aussie and Kiwi backpackers out in the world because even they can’t even afford their own country’s hostels!

-We would have liked to spend more time in both these countries, but with expensive wifi in the Cook Islands and NZ’s limited wifi, we were left scrambling to plan this portion of our RTW trip.
-Due to the expensive nature of New Zealand, we opted to do a quick 9-night road trip through the North Island.
+Sure, we would have liked to spend more time in both countries, but with expensive wifi in the Cook Islands and New Zealand’s limited wifi, we were left scrambling to plan this portion of our trip.
+Due to the expensive nature of New Zealand, we opted to do a quick nine-night road trip through the North Island.

-Below is our itinerary, accommodations, and details surrounding this portion of our journey.
-In previous travels, Harry and I explored the South Island of New Zealand on a 17 day holiday.
-We avoided the North Island then because everyone raved about how much better the South Island was.
-However, we were amazed at the beauty, landscapes, and vineyards that the North Island of New Zealand had to offer.
+We skipped the North Island then because everyone raved about how much better the South Island was.
+However, we were amazed at the natural beauty along with the exceptional vineyards that the North Island of New Zealand had to offer.